scalacenter/course-management-tools/docs/workflows.md

 The _studentified_ artifact is self-contained (and can optionally be generated as a **_git_** repository).

-A student can "manipulate" the studentified repo using `cmtc` by passing the appropriate sub-command.
+A student can "manipulate" the studentified repo using `cmtc` by passing an appropriate sub-command.
 The available subcommands are summarised in the following
 table: